Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Observations and Survey Data

 After confirming the discovery of ASASSN-17jz and classifying it as a potential TDE candidate, we began a program of optical spectroscopic monitoring to complement our photometric follow-up campaign.
 The telescopes and instruments used to obtain follow-up spectra included the Spectrograph for the Rapid Acquisition of Transients (SPRAT) on the 2~m Liverpool Telescope, the Kast Spectrograph on the 3~m Shane telescope at Lick Observatory, the Double Spectrograph (DBSP) on the 5.1~m Hale telescope at Palomar Observatory, the Multi-Object Double Spectrograph \citep[MODS;][]{Pogge2010} on the dual 8.4~m Large Binocular Telescope (LBT), the Low-Resolution Imaging Spectrometer \citep[LRIS;][]{oke95} on the Keck~I 10~m telescope, and the Deep Imaging Multi-Object Spectrograph \citep[DEIMOS;][]{faber03} on the Keck~II 10~m telescope.
 Most of the spectra were acquired at or near the parallactic angle \citep{filippenko82} to minimize slit losses caused by atmospheric dispersion.

 The majority of our spectra were reduced and calibrated using {\sc Iraf} following standard procedures, including bias subtraction, flat-fielding, one-dimensional spectral extraction, and wavelength calibration by comparison to a lamp spectrum.
-We reduced the MODS spectra using the MODS spectroscopic pipeline\footnote{\url{http://www.astronomy.ohio-state.edu/MODS/Software/modsIDL/}}.
-The spectra were flux calibrated using spectroscopic standard-star spectra obtained on the same nights as the science spectra.
+We reduced the MODS spectra using the MODS spectroscopic pipeline\footnote{\url{http://www.astronomy.ohio-state.edu/MODS/Software/modsIDL/}} \edit1{and the LRIS spectra using the {\sc LPipe} pipeline software \citep{perley19}}.
+The spectra were flux calibrated using \edit1{observations of standard stars} obtained on the same nights as the science spectra.
 For some cases we also performed telluric corrections using the standard-star spectra, but in most cases telluric features are left uncorrected.

 We used our follow-up photometric data to refine the flux calibration of the spectra.
 For each filter completely contained in the wavelength range covered by each spectrum and for which we could interpolate the photometric light curves to the spectroscopic epoch, we extracted synthetic photometric magnitudes.
 We then fit a line to the difference between the observed photometric flux and the synthetic flux as a function of the central wavelength of the filter, and scaled the spectrum by this fit.
 Finally, we corrected the spectra for Galactic extinction.